-This course is offered at the Jordanstown campus by the Faculty of Computing, Engineering and the Built Environment.
-This course provides an opportunity to study technology in the context of design for the marketplace.
+This four-year honours degree course is offered at the Jordanstown campus by the Faculty of Computing, Engineering and the Built Environment.
+The course provides an opportunity to study technology in the context of design for the marketplace.
 It provides the skills, technical information, and market awareness to apply your creativity in the pursuit of innovation.
 Teamwork is at the core of all manufactured commodities and this course promotes an integrated approach to product development.
-A new generation of professionals will emerge from this course with an insight and the know-how to have a direct and positive effect on the way industry operates.
-The technology element is delivered by the School of Engineering at the Jordanstown campus and the design modules are delivered by the School of Art and Design at the Belfast campus.
+Through the course you develop the insight and the know-how to have a direct and positive effect on the way industry operates.
+The technology element is delivered by the School of Engineering on the Jordanstown campus and the design modules are delivered by the Belfast School of Art on the Belfast campus.

 Sign up for course updates

 Sign up to receive regular updates, news and information on courses, events and developments at Ulster University.

 We’ll not share your information and you can unsubscribe at any time.

 The BSc (Hons) Technology with Design is a four-year course consisting of three years in the University and one year on Industrial Placement.
 Students fulfilling the requirements of the programme will be awarded a classified honours Degree with a Diploma in Professional Practice (DPP).

 Eight modules introduce a broad-based approach to both technology and design.
 The technology and engineering design modules are delivered at Jordanstown with the two creative design modules being delivered at Belfast.
 These modules provide a foundation for both discipline themes in the next stages of the programme.
 A module in professional studies module develops your understanding of ethical and sustainability issues and also helps your induction into university life.